srak71/Shuffle-AI/README.md

             ☢️  No one admin can edit or view all global instances or edit and run all three modules.

-            ☢️  /master solely cannot edit non-module subsections (all of global), but /master can edit and read all three modules by itself.
+            ☢️  /master solely cannot edit non-module subsections (any of global), but /master can edit and read all three modules by itself.

         🔰 Stack Canaries and ASLR